-- message the message to print - file the file to write to (defaults to stdout) - n1 if set to True (the default) a newline is printed afterwards.
+- message the message to print - file the file to write to (defaults to stdout) - err if set to true the file defaults to stderr instead of stdout.
+This is faster and easier than calling get_text_stderr() yourself. - n1 if set to True (the default) a newline is printed afterwards.

-click.echo_via_pager(text)
+click.echo_via_pager(text, color=None)